-- Request you attend a meeting with your child's Achievement Coordinator or Tutor at the school to discuss your child's attendance and/or punctuality. - Refuse to authorise any further absences unless medical evidence or other supporting documentation is provided. - Refer your child's attendance to the school's Education Welfare Officer. - Request the Local Authority issue you with a Penalty Notice for your child's unauthorised absences. - Refer your child's attendance to the Local Authority for their consideration in relation to prosecuting you for the offence of failing to secure regular school attendance.
+- Refuse to authorise any further absences unless medical evidence or other supporting documentation is provided. - Refer your child's attendance to the school's Education Welfare Officer. - Request the Local Authority issue you with a Notice to Improve for your child's unauthorised absences. - Refer your child's attendance to the Local Authority for their consideration in relation to prosecuting you for the offence of failing to secure regular school attendance.

-If you are aware of any issues that may be influencing your child's ability to attend school regularly or on time, please contact your child's tutor to discuss how we may support you with this.
+If you are aware of any issues that may be influencing your child's ability to attend school regularly or on time, please contact the attendance officer at attendance@hayes.bromley.sch.uk and your child's tutor to discuss how we may support you with this.